njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change group file ownership
+Script to change user and group owner